-I am an MD/PhD student currently in my clinical years, with a strong foundation in both basic sciences and applied clinical reasoning.
+I am an MD/PhD student currently in my PhD years, with a strong foundation in both basic sciences and applied reasoning.
 I have completed extensive coursework in anatomy, physiology, biochemistry, neuroscience, and pathology, and have passed the USMLE Step 1.
-My research has deepened my understanding of physiology, molecular biology, and systems-level integration—skills I use regularly in my tutoring.
+My research has deepened my understanding of physiology, molecular biology, and science in general.

-I am an MD/PhD student currently in my clinical years, with a strong foundation in both basic sciences and applied clinical reasoning.
+I am an MD/PhD student currently in my PhD years, with a strong foundation in both basic sciences and applied reasoning.
 I have completed extensive coursework in anatomy, physiology, biochemistry, neuroscience, and pathology, and have passed the USMLE Step 1.
-My research has deepened my understanding of physiology, molecular biology, and systems-level integration—skills I use regularly in my tutoring.
+My research has deepened my understanding of physiology, molecular biology, and science in general.

 My tutoring style is adaptive and student-centered: I believe in meeting learners where they are.
 I focus on breaking down complex topics into digestible frameworks, using active recall strategies, visual aids, and high-yield concept mapping to help students truly understand (and retain) the material.
 I tailor sessions to the student’s goals—whether it’s mastering foundational biology, preparing for finals, or scoring well on Step 1.